cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw6.md

 When making your graphs, do not try to do everything at once.
 First make sure the data is showing on the graphs, then start adding other elements/parameters.

 ## Deadlines and Deliverables
 The deliverable should be committed and pushed to the main branch of your repository on GitHub.
-It is due Thursday, March 24th.
-Your notebook file (i.e. .ipynb) file should be committed and pushed to your homework repository in a `hw7` subdirectory.
+It is due Monday, March 25th.
+Your notebook file (i.e. .ipynb) file should be committed and pushed to your homework repository in a `hw6` subdirectory.